-- EWRT 65A/AX—"Literary Magazine, National Edition"—is taught winter quarter (January through March).
+- EWRT 1B: HOT OFF THE PRESS—"Literary Magazine, National Edition"—is taught winter quarter (January through March).
 The magazine is published each Fall.

 - EWRT 68A/AX—"Literary magazine, Student Edition"—is taught spring quarter (April through June).
-The magazine is published each June.
+This De Anza student magazine is published each June.

 Submission guidelines: Submissions by post or e-mail.
 Digital submissions encouraged.
 Simultaneous submissions acceptable if indicated.
 Two to six month response time for National Edition.
 E-mail submissions as WORD or RTF attachments to firstname.lastname@example.org.

 Red Wheelbarrow Literary Magazine